-The Campus Security office is located on the Main Campus in the Auxiliary Services Building #300, Room 104, phone 974-7911 and maintains a webpage with detailed information on all aspects of campus security and safety at hilo.hawaii.edu/auxsvc/security/
+The Campus Security office is located on the main campus in room 151 of the University Classroom Building, Room 104, phone (808) 974-7911.
+The Campus Security webpage has detailed information on all aspects of campus security and safety.

 Services Provided by Security Officers

 Security Officers patrol both the UH Hilo Campus and satellite facilities and the Hawaiʻi CC 24 hours a day, 7 days a week, 365 days a year.
 Along with routine patrol duties and traffic and parking enforcement, other services include conducting investigations, responding to emergencies and alarms, making emergency notifications, and securing rooms and buildings.
 Routine facility and landscaping assessments are made to minimize hazardous conditions.
 Exterior lighting, doors, and shrubbery are checked for unsafe conditions and reported to the maintenance department, where repairs are given top priority.
 Upon request, Campus Security conducts presentations in crime prevention and campus security procedures.

 Emergency Operations Plan

 The University has an Emergency Operations Plan, which provides guidance to organize and direct the University’s operation in the event of an emergency or civil defense action.
 Emergencies include natural hazards such as storms, hurricanes, droughts, earthquakes, tsunamis and volcanic activity, as well as human-caused hazards such as unlawful assemblies resulting in riots, labor strikes, utility failures, chemical or radiological accidents, bomb and bioterroristic threats, shooting incidents, fires, and explores.
 In the event of emergency, faculty should call Campus Security at (808) 974-7911.